softwareQinc/nvim-sq/README.md

 nvim
 ```

-Finally, install all Mason dependencies by executing in Command Mode:
+Finally, install all Mason dependencies by executing in Command Mode

 ```
 :MasonEnsureInstalled